 Akita Inu is a famous and well loved Japanese dog breed.
 Hachi Ko – the loyal loving dog from Japan whose story touched millions of people around the world has made this dog breed even more popular.
 Often, people make a comparison between the Akita vs Shiba Inu.
 Both breeds are similar but there are subtle differences.
 So in this guide, I will discuss these differences as well as the temperament, height, weight, training and grooming needs of the Akita Inu.

-Facts and characteristics of Akita Inu dog breed
+Facts and characteristics of the Akita Inu dog breed

 - Akita is a strong, powerful breed having variable temperament.
 They can be dominant pets and hence are not considered suitable for first time dog owners.
 The average life span of Akita is 11-12 years.